upgini/upgini/README.md

 ###  [Search of relevant external features & Automated feature generation for Salary prediction task (use as a template)](https://github.com/upgini/upgini/blob/main/notebooks/Upgini_Features_search%26generation.ipynb)

-* The goal is to predict salary for data science job postning based on information about employer and job description.
+* The goal is to predict salary for a data science job posting based on information about the employer and job description.
-* Following this guide, you'll learn how to **search & auto generate new relevant features with Upgini library**
+* Following this guide, you'll learn how to **search and auto‑generate new relevant features with the Upgini library**
 * The evaluation metric is [Mean Absolute Error (MAE)](https://en.wikipedia.org/wiki/Mean_absolute_error).

 Run [Feature search & generation notebook](https://github.com/upgini/upgini/blob/main/notebooks/Upgini_Features_search%26generation.ipynb) inside your browser: